eddyerburgh/notes/docs/operating-systems/operating-systems.md

 # Operating systems
 {:.no_toc}

 As a software engineer, most of the code you write will be run by an operating system.
-Understanding the internals of operating systems will make you a better programmer.
+Therefore, it's useful to understand the internals of operating systems.

 ## Table of contents
 {: .no_toc }